Bear Grylls: Mission Survive

 In 2015, he began presenting the six-part ITV series Bear Grylls: Mission Survive which features eight celebrities on a twelve-day survival mission.
 The series began airing on 20 February 2015.
 Mission Survive returned for a second series in 2016.

 Bear Grylls Survival School

 In 2016, he presented a CITV series called Bear Grylls Survival School.
 Filming started in August 2015.
 The series began airing on 10 January 2016.
 A second series was scheduled to begin on 7 January 2017.

 Survivor Games

-In summer 2015, China's Dragon TV ordered a Grylls-fronted adventure series titled Survivor Games (Chinese: 跟着贝尔去冒险).
-The series featured Grylls and eight Chinese celebrities and premiered on Dragon TV on 16 October 2015.
+In 2015, China's Dragon TV partnered with Bear Grylls for an adventure series called Survivor Games.
+The show featured Grylls and eight celebrities from China, Hong Kong and Taiwan, premiered on 16 October 2015.

 Bear's Mission

-In 2018, ITV began airing a new series similar to the USA series "Running Wild with Bear Grylls" called "Bear's Mission with...".
+In 2018, ITV began airing a new series similar to the USA series Running Wild with Bear Grylls called Bear's Mission with...
 This show focuses on one British celebrity taking an overnight adventure with Bear each episode.
-The series premiered on ITV on early 2018.
+The series premiered on ITV in early 2018.